CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ##SLANG Best Practices
 The following is a list of best practices for authoring SLANG files.
+Many of these best practices are checked when using the [SLANG Verifier](#/docs#slang-verifier).

 -	The namespace for a file matches the suffix of the file path in which the file resides.
     Example: The send\_mail operation is found in the _slang-content/org/openscore/slang/base_ folder.
 It uses the namespace _org.openscore.slang.base.mail_.